Kanin-020/vscode-node-visual-manager/README.md

-# fun-node-manager README
+# node-visual-manager README

-This is the README for your extension "fun-node-manager".
+This is the README for your extension "node-visual-manager".
 After writing up a brief description, we recommend including the following sections.

 ## Features